-These links are simply suggestions to help answer some of your questions.
+These are simply suggestions to help answer some of your questions.
 You will find much more information as you work through them.
 Good luck.
 And remember:

 Believe in yourself.
 Write every day and read books whenever possible.
 Never respond to negative reviews, everyone is entitled to their opinion.
 Contact me any time.